 If You Want To Your Choices Information Important for You to Know Sell through the transfer agent You may sell shares held at the transfer agent by writing to the transfer agent at the address on the back cover of this Prospectus.
 All shareholders on the account must sign the letter.
-A signature guarantee, from either a Medallion program member or a non-Medallion program member, will generally be required, but may be waived, in the following instances: (i) all redemptions that are more than \$50,000; (ii) redemption proceeds are payable or sent to any person, address or bank account not on record; (iii) a redemption request is received by the transfer agent and the address on record has changed within 30 calendar days; or (iv) when ownership is being changed on the account.
-A signature guarantee or signature validation may be required when adding telephone redemption privileges or adding/changing automated financial institution instructions on an existing account or when redemptions are paid to a corporation, partnership, trust or fiduciary.
-Non-financial transactions including establishing or modifying certain services on an account may require a signature guarantee, signature verification from a Signature Validation Program member or other acceptable form of authentication from a financial institution source.
-In addition to the situations described above, the Funds and/or the transfer agent reserve the right to require a signature guarantee or signature validation in other instances based on the circumstances relative to the particular situation.
+A signature guarantee, from either a Medallion program member or a non-Medallion program member will generally be required, but may be waived, in the following instances: (i) all redemptions that are more than \$50,000; (ii) redemption proceeds are payable or sent to any person, address or bank account not on record; (iii) a redemption request is received by the transfer agent and the address on record has changed within 30 calendar days; or (iv) when ownership is being changed on the account.
+A signature guarantee or signature validation may be required when adding telephone redemption privileges or adding/changing automated financial institution instructions on an existing account or are paid to a corporation, partnership, trust or fiduciary.
+Non-financial transactions including establishing or modifying certain services on an account may require a signature guarantee, signature velidation from a financial institution source.
+In addition to the situations described above, the Funds and/or the transfer agent reserve the right to require a signature guarantee, signature velidation in other instances based on the circumstances relative to the particular situation.
 You can obtain a signature guarantee from a bank, securities dealer, securities broker, credit union, savings association, national securities exchange or registered securities association.
 A notary public seal will not be acceptable.
 You may have to supply additional documentation at the request of the transfer agent, depending on the type of account.
-The Funds reserve the right to waive any signature requirement at their discretion.
-Shareholders who have an IRA or other retirement plan must indicate on their written redemption request whether to withholding.
-Sha All requests received in good order by the transfer agent before the close of regular trading on the NYSE (generally, 4:00 p.m.
-Eastern time) will be processed that day and the proceeds will usually be sent the next day, although it could be delayed for up to seven days.
-You may have a check sent to the address of record, proceeds may be wired to your pre-determined financial institution account or proceeds may be sent via electronic funds transfer through the ACH network using instructions previously provided to the transfer agent for your account.
-There is a \$15 fee for outgoing wire transfers.
-Interest or income is not earned on redemption or distribution checks sent to you during the time a check remains uncashed.
-In all cases, proceeds will be processed within seven calendar days following a properly completed request.
-There are circumstances when proceeds could be longer including, but not limited to, if you make a redemption request before a Fund has collected payment for the purchase of shares, the Fund or the transfer agent may delay mailing your proceeds.
-This delay will usually not exceed 12 calendar days from the date of purchase.
-The delay will not apply if you purchased your shares via wire payment.
-The Funds typically expect to meet redemption requests by paying out proceeds from cash or cash equivalents held in their portfolios, or by selling other portfolio holdings.
-The Funds reserve the right to redeem your Fund shares "in kind" as described under "Redemption in Kind," below.
-The Funds may use any of these methods of satisfying redemption requests under stressed or normal market conditions.
-During periods of distressed market conditions, when a significant portion of a Fund's portfolio may be comprised of less-liquid investments, a Fund may be more likely to pay proceeds by redeeming your Fund shares in-kind.
-You may also sell your Fund shares held at the transfer agent by telephone request if the amount being sold does not exceed \$50,000 and if certain other conditions are met.
-The \$50,000 Sell Shares Systematically Participate in a Fund's Systematic Withdrawal Plan You can choose to receive systematic payments from your Fund account either by check or through direct deposit to your financial institution account of at least \$100 per payment if you have at least \$10,000 in your account.
+Shareholders who have an IRA or other retirement plan must indicate on their written redemption request whether to withhold federal income tax.
+Redemption request whether to withhold federal income tax.
+Redemption request whether to withhold federal income tax.
+Redemption requests failing to indicate an election will gene Sell Shares Systematically Participate in a Fund's Systematic Withdrawal Plan You can choose to receive systematic payments from your Fund account either by check or through direct deposit to your financial institution account of at least \$100 per payment if you have at least \$10,000 in your account.
 You can generally arrange through the transfer agent or your selected securities dealer or other financial intermediary for systematic sales of shares of a fixed dollar amount as frequently as monthly, subject to certain conditions.
 Under either method, you should have dividends automatically reinvested.
 You may elect to change or terminate your participation in this Plan at any time by contacting the transfer agent five (5) calendar days prior to the next scheduled withdrawal.
 The deferred sales charge is waived for systematic redemptions.
 Ask your financial intermediary or the transfer agent for details.
 Each withdrawal is generally a taxable event for federal income tax purposes.